DataBiosphere/terra-cli/README.md

 Commands:
-  add-user         Add a user or group to the workspace. break-glass      Grant break-glass access to a workspace user. duplicate        Duplicate an existing workspace. create           Create a new workspace. delete           Delete an existing workspace.
+  add-user         Add a user or group to the workspace. break-glass      Grant break-glass access to a workspace user. configure-aws    Generate an AWS configuration file for a workspace. duplicate        Duplicate an existing workspace. create           Create a new workspace. delete           Delete an existing workspace.